How to Calibrate Your Computer Monitor

 Generally speaking most content, TV, movies, etc… are targeted at D65 Gama 2.2.
 Most people should use these settings.
 In DisplayCal it’s pretty easy because there is a setting under Settings → Office & Web (D65, Gama 2.2).
 This is what most people should pick.

 The next thing to do is to figure out what Mode you need to set.
 In this case you will see I selected LCD (White LED) because my monitor uses W-LED edge lighting.
 This will probably differ from your monitor so you will have to look up what kind of technology you monitor uses.
-If you are not sure what to pick you could use Refresh (generic) for non-LCD monitors, or LCD (generic) for LCD monitors, which as far as I can tell works fine but might be not as super accurate.
+If you are not sure what to pick you could use Refresh (generic) for non-LCD monitors, or LCD (generic) for LCD monitors, which as far as I can tell works fine but might be slightly less accurate.

 You’ll notice a section below all the settings, make sure to read it.
 If you have an OLED or plasma monitor, check White level drift compensation.